-“When he asked to be a part Super Leaders, I said no. I prefer to take kids in the ninth grade so I can have them through grades nine-ten-eleven-twelve and really make an impact on their lives.”
+“When he asked to be a part of Super Leaders, I said no. I prefer to take kids in the ninth grade so I can have them through 12th grade and really make an impact on their lives,” Crosby says.

-“But Warren said to me, ‘you have to make exceptions,’” says Crosby.
+“But Warren said to me, ‘You have to make exceptions,’” she adds.
 And so they did.

 After completing the Super Leaders program, Stewart went on to graduate with honors from Morgan State University in 2015.
 While there, he studied abroad during a Semester at Sea and worked at the White House as a correspondence intern in the Office of the First Lady.

-He is now a master’s candidate at Pepperdine University's School of Public Policy, and like other past Super Leaders participants, has returned to visit with current students and inspire them to pursue their dreams.
+Now a master’s graduate from Pepperdine University's School of Public Policy, like other past Super Leaders participants, he has returned to visit with current students and inspire them to pursue their dreams.

 Stories like Stewart’s exhibit one of Bischoff’s humble theories at its best: “The number one thing you can do to help a kid graduate from a D.C. high school is care.
 It’s pretty simple stuff.”